kolibreath/Notes/Android/The RxJava Notes of Mine.md

 When the token is out of date, ``getScore()`` will pop out a 401 error, but before the error is propagated to ``onError()``, ``onErrorResumeNext()`` will create another stream which login in to the System and fresh the token.

+## Second Approach
 ````
 Observable.doOnError()
 ````
+this is a very simple way when user of RxJava senses there is a potential error and tries to handle it.

+## Third Approach